Skip to main content

 Midnight uses zero-knowledge (ZK) cryptography to enable shielded transactions and data protection.
 An essential element of this architecture is ZK functionality provided by a Midnight proof server, which generates proofs locally that will be verified on-chain.
 The information that a DApp sends to the proof server includes private data, such as details of token ownership or a DApp's private state.
 To protect your data, you should access only a local proof server, or perhaps one on a remote machine that you control, over an encrypted channel.

-In this section of the tutorial, you will install and run a Midnight proof server on your system in a Docker container.
-The Midnight Lace Chrome extension (including the wallet) communicates with the proof server to invoke ZK functionality and generate ZK proofs for your transactions.
+Run a Midnight proof server on your system in a Docker container.
+The Lace wallet Chrome extension (including the wallet) communicates with the proof server to invoke ZK functionality and generate ZK proofs for your transactions.

 Install the proof server

-In the prerequisites for this part of the tutorial, you installed Docker and verified your access to the Midnight Testnet docker repo.
+1. In the prerequisites from the installation guide, you installed Docker and verified your access to the Midnight Testnet docker repo.

 docker search midnightnetwork

-To download the Docker image for the Midnight proof server, run the following command:
+2. To download the Docker image for the Midnight proof server:

 docker pull midnightnetwork/proof-server:latest

-You can verify the download's success by checking that the following command lists a proof server image:
+3. You can verify the download's success by checking that the following command lists a proof server image.

 docker images | grep proof-server